Ancient Greek Culture

 - Hermes (Mercury) Messenger of the gods, patron saint of travellers and the handsome one with a winged hat and sandals.
 He was always on hand to smooth over the affairs of Zeus, his father.

 - Hephaestus (Vulcan) God of craftsmanship, metallurgy and fire, this deformed and oft-derided son of Zeus made the world's first woman of clay, Pandora, as a punishment for man.
 Inside her box were the evils of mankind.

 - Hestia (Vesta) Goddess of the hearth, she protected state fires in city halls from where citizens of Greece could light their brands.
-She remained unmarried, inviolate.
+She remained unmarried and a virgin.